 Ward says it took about six months to get over the shock and heartbreak, but he wasn’t going to give up.
 Undeterred, in 2004 he reformed The Railing Stains.
 “As passion happened, the band took off massively.”
 They started touring Britain and Europe.
 It was still a time before streaming music, and demand for the band was huge.
 Over the following nine years, the band had truly established their immaculate rock credentials, but things were about to take another strange turn.

 In 2013, somebody at Glastonbury posted on their blog that the festival might not have the Rolling Stones playing, but had the next best thing – The Railing Stains.
 “I didn’t pay much attention to it really.
 It was the first I’d heard of it.
 Then, two days before Glastonbury started, I had about a hundred telephone calls,” Ward says with a chuckle.
 The festival had printed a list of 43 things to do over the weekend in their programme.
 At #2 was ‘See The Railing Stains’.
 “It was doing my head in.
 I tried to phone them but couldn’t get through to anybody.
 The following day, the BBC called asking if they could film our set.”
 Later, after the festival packed up, Ward had a call from its organiser, Emily Eavis.
 “She said: ‘I’m terribly sorry, there’s been a bit of a mess-up.’
 I said I didn’t understand why we were in the programme and everything.
 She replied: ‘Don’t worry, can you play next year?’”
-So, in 2014, they really did perform at the world’s most famous festival.
+So, in 2014, they performed at the world’s most famous festival which also hosted Yoko Ono, Dolly Parton, Kasabien and Alison Moyet.
 The official line was staff at Glastonbury had made a name up for an inside joke.
 But who really knows what happened?
 They dedicated the storming show to Brian Jones, throwing more of those famous CDs out to the crowd.

 Soon after, even more weird stuff started happening in the festival’s orbit.
 Bobby and the band received a call asking if they could get to the south of France within 24 hours.
 One of Glastonbury’s organisers was having a party and there was a private jet at their disposal.
 They moved heaven and earth to get everything sorted, but two of the band members had somehow let their passports expire.
 Then, two weeks later, the band were asked to perform at the debut Urban Glastonbury tour in London.
 This led them to the prestigious Mode Collective nightclub in Notting Hill, where the band performed to another heaving crowd – having the unusual honour of playing two Glastonbury shows in one year.

 Giving up doesn’t seem to be in Ward’s vocabulary.
 He’s prepared to go the extra mile to encourage people to hear his music.
 There’s one story of playing a show at Brighton Dome’s Pavilion Theatre in 1998, when he hired an open-topped bus, crammed his band onto it and toured around the city, blasting out their songs to promote the show.
 Or there’s the time he hired Shoreham Airport to film some footage for a project he was working on.
-Or there’s the recording sessions at Eddie Grant’s studio in Barbados during 2003 with Fuzzy Samuels (above with Bobby), the bassist for Crosby, Nash, Stills and Young.
+Or there’s the recording sessions at Eddie Grant’s studio in Barbados during 2003 with Fuzzy Samuels (above with Bobby), the bassist for Crosby, Stills, Nash and Young.
 Popping into the nearby Sandy Lane hotel Ward bumped into Simon Cowell.
 “After a long chat, he suggested I appear on X-Factor.
-But, I just walked off”
+But, I decided it wasn’t for me”.

 He still considers The Rolling Stones as one of the best rock’n’roll bands of all time.
 Starting off as a covers band, they offered a fresh take on the emerging blues movement, successfully selling America’s music style back to them – before turning into the bad boys of rock.
 “But… they held it together.
 They were so determined.
 The song-writing was amazing.
 They deserve everything in the world for the pleasure they bring people.”